Google Releases Colab CLI Connecting Remote Runtimes

 What happened

-Help Net Security reports Google released the Google Colab Command-Line Interface (Colab CLI), a tool that connects local terminals to remote Colab runtimes.
-The report says the CLI provides an execution platform for developers and AI agents, enabling users to provision compute, run local Python scripts on remote runtimes, and retrieve artifacts back to local machines.
-The coverage and a Google developers blog snippet describe the Colab MCP Server concept that connects external AI agents such as Claude Code and Codex to Colab.
+Google released the Google Colab CLI (Colab CLI), an open-source tool licensed under Apache 2.0 that connects local terminals to remote Colab runtimes, announced on the Google Developers Blog in early June 2026 and covered by Help Net Security and MarkTechPost.
+The CLI provides an execution platform for developers and AI agents, letting users provision compute, run local Python scripts on remote runtimes, and retrieve artifacts back to local machines.
+It builds on the Colab MCP Server that Google introduced in March 2026 to connect external AI agents such as Gemini CLI, Claude Code, and Codex to Colab.

 Technical details